 Júzcar (Spanish pronunciation: [ˈxuθkaɾ]) is a village and municipality in the province of Málaga, part of the autonomous community of Andalusia in southern Spain.
 It is situated in the east of province in the Valle del Genal.
 The municipality is situated approximately 22 kilometres from Ronda and 113 from the provincial capital of Málaga.
 It belongs to the comarca of Serranía de Ronda.

 The village had been one of the White Villages of Andalusia, with buildings traditionally whitewashed.
-In spring 2011, buildings in the village (including the church) were painted blue by Sony España to celebrate the premiere of the Smurfs movie.
+In spring 2011, buildings in the village (including the church) were painted blue by Sony España to celebrate the premiere of The Smurfs movie.
 Approximately 4,000 litres (880 imp gal; 1,100 US gal) of paint were used.
-While the original agreement with Sony España included painting the village white after its promotional ended, in December 2011 the village hall organised a special referendum vote for the village residents to deter...Read more
+While the original agreement with Sony España included painting the village white after its promotion ended, in December 2011 the village hall organised a special referendum vote for the village residents to determin...Read more

 Júzcar (Spanish pronunciation: [ˈxuθkaɾ]) is a village and municipality in the province of Málaga, part of the autonomous community of Andalusia in southern Spain.
 It is situated in the east of province in the Valle del Genal.
 The municipality is situated approximately 22 kilometres from Ronda and 113 from the provincial capital of Málaga.
 It belongs to the comarca of Serranía de Ronda.

 As of December 2020, Júzcar remains, more or less, a blue village.
-While the Smurf name has been left in the past, the village is still commonly known by Spaniards as the Smurf Village, but officially for tourism the village is referred to as "La Aldea Azul", the blue village.
+While the Smurf name has been left in the past, the village is still commonly known by Spaniards as the Smurf Village.
+However, for tourism, the village is officially referred to as "La Aldea Azul", the blue village.
 The village was last painted blue in 2019, with paint provided by the provincial and village governments, and building owners responsible for the actual painting.

 Photographies by: